aosabook/500lines/sampler/README.md

 TODO: it would be nice to have an illustration of this

+### Why rejection sampling?

+If it seems like rejection sampling is an awfully inefficient method to estimate anything, you're right: it is!
+However, it is a useful method to learn *first*, because -- despite being so simple -- it still follows design patterns that are common to other sampling methods.

+The other sampling methods which exist are much more powerful, but also much more complicated.
+While we unfortunately don't have time to cover them in this chapter, interested readers are encouraged to look further into slice sampling, the Metropolis-Hastings algorithm, and Gibbs sampling.
+TODO: references

 ## Programming with probabilities

 When working with probabilities, there are a few standard